Authentication

 }

-407 Proxy Authentication RequiredMissing or malformed credentialsEnsure USERNAME:API_KEY are URL-encoded; check for special characters in your key
+407 Proxy Authentication RequiredMissing or malformed credentialsEnsure USERNAME:API_KEY are correct and URL-encoded if needed

-401 UnauthorizedCredentials present but invalidVerify your API key in the portal — it may have been regenerated
+401 UnauthorizedCredentials present but invalidVerify the API key in the portal — it may have been regenerated

-403 ForbiddenIP not whitelisted (whitelist mode)Add your egress IP in Settings → IP Whitelist
+403 ForbiddenIP not allowlistedAdd your egress IP in the whitelist settings

-402 Payment RequiredBalance exhaustedTop up balance in the portal Billing page
+402 Payment RequiredBalance exhaustedTop up balance in Portal → Billing

 Special characters in credentials

-If your API key contains characters like @, :, or /, percent-encode them when embedding in a URL:
+If your API key contains characters like @, :, or /, percent-encode them before embedding them in a proxy URL.

 import urllib.parse